The Documentary Blueprint: A Timeline of Observation vs. Direction

 • Mode: Observation (light direction, if requested)

 • What I’m Doing: I’ll help coordinate the logistics (e.g., "Walk toward the garden, he's waiting there"), but once you are in each other's orbit, I step back.
-Even better, you both just decide to meetup in the hotel lobby or the backyard and we don’t orchestrate anything at all.
+Even better, you both just decide to meet up in the hotel lobby or the backyard and we don’t orchestrate anything at all.
 The wedding industry co-opted a beautiful natural moment and told us all it had to be done a certain way.
 It doesn’t.

 • Your Job: Focus on each other.
 I won't ask you to "do that again" or "look over your shoulder."